 As a consequence of the 2020 high school baseball and softball seasons being canceled after not even one-third of scheduled games were played in the state, we cannot produce all-state teams in those sports for 2020.
 We do not want to forget about those seniors from the Class of 2020, however, who were going to complete outstanding prep careers in those sports.
 So instead of all-state nominations or actual all-state honors, we’re going to present a series of senior salutes for these athletes through the month of June.
-Go inside to see which ones we are saluting today and find out how you can submit a senior salute of your own.
+We didn’t use a points system to choose, but pointsbet sign up code is a good one to check out.
+Those chosen for senior salutes Go inside to see which ones we are saluting today and find out how you can submit a senior salute of your own.

 For Senior Salutes No. 3, CLICK HERE.